oac-tree/sup-dto/doc/anyvalue.rst

    Retrieve the number of elements in the array.
 Returns zero when the current value is not an array value.

+.. function:: AnyType ElementType() const

+   :return: AnyType of the array's elements.
+   :throws InvalidOperationException: When current type AnyValue is not an array.

+   Return the type of the elements of an array.

 .. function:: bool AnyValue::HasField(const std::string& fieldname) const

    :param fieldname: Name of the subvalue to search for.
    :return: ``true`` when a subvalue with the given fieldname exists.

    Check the presence of a subvalue with the given name.
 Composite fieldnames are supported.

+.. function:: std::size_t NumberOfChildren() const

+   :return: Number of child values.

+   Get number of child values.
+This is mostly used to be able to visit an AnyValue array or structure.

 .. _conversion-methods: